TakaraResearch/Signal-Detection-with-Wasserstein-Loss/README.md

 &nbsp;

 ### Results
 Our model has balanced the result generation speed and the training accuracy.
 Till now (2019.07), we have submitted the best result in all the three evaluation tests.
-(Submissions later than Jun.02 are not ranked on the leaderboard for the First and Final Contest, since the contest has ended)
+(Submissions later than Jun.02 are not ranked on the leaderboard for the First and Final Contest, since the contest has ended. )

 | Test | Generation Time | Wasserstein Score|2nd Best |
 |---|---|---|---|